History

 Grasses and Rushes of Maine was published.

-Collaborators: Stantec Consulting Services, The Maine Outdoor Heritage Fund, Essex County Community Foundation, Maine Natural Areas Program
+Collaborators: Stantec Consulting Services, The Maine Outdoor Heritage Fund, Essex County Community Foundation, Maine Natural Areas Program.

 Despite some cavity-nesting species being listed as of conservation concern in Maine, there has not been a comprehensive effort to monitor cavity-nesting breeding birds in Maine.
 To address this gap in knowledge, (MNHO) initiated a nest box monitoring effort throughout Maine in 2019.
 This project enlists the help of volunteers to build, install, and monitor nest boxes for Cliff Swallow, Tree Swallow, American Kestrel, Eastern Bluebird, and Northern Saw-whet Owl.

-Collaborators: Maine Department of Inland Fisheries and Wildlife, Lapointe Lumber Company, Mara Silver of Swallow Conservation, and all the amazing volunteers who have helped build, install, and monitor nest boxes
+Collaborators: Maine Department of Inland Fisheries and Wildlife, Lapointe Lumber Company, Mara Silver of Swallow Conservation, and all the amazing volunteers who have helped build, install, and monitor nest boxes.

 2020

-Work began on the Seaweeds of Maine field guide.
+in 2020, work began on the Seaweeds of Maine field guide.
 This guide will feature hundreds of full-color photos and identification keys that emphasize characteristics that are simple to distinguish making it a useful tool for both experienced phycologists and casual learners.

 Collaborators: Jordan Chalfant, Amanda Savoie, Eastern Maine Conservation Initiative, Davis Conservation Foundation, and all of our generous donors!